-For each category, there are Process areas, as shown in Figure 4 (25 in total).
+For each category, there are Process areas29 (25 in total).
 These help the organisation to define the point of reference for its capabilities and build upon these.
 They also assess strengths and weaknesses and acknowledge any gaps.
 In the end, the framework's areas assist organisations in taking most of their data assets and applying proper data management maturity leading to business success.
 All this occurs in conjunction with the infrastructure support practices, too.

-29 What is the Data Management Maturity (DMM) model?
+28 What is the Data Management Maturity (DMM) model?

-30 Data Management Maturity (DMM) Model At a glance, by CMMI Institute.
+29 Data Management Maturity (DMM) Model At a glance, by CMMI Institute.